Stevenhaque/GFG-POTD/README.md

 # GFG-POTD
-A repository for GFG-POTD solutions
+A repository for GFG-POTD solutions.